backstage/backstage/.changeset/famous-beds-repair.md

 ---
-'@backstage/plugin-permission-backend': minor
+'@backstage/plugin-permission-backend': patch
 ---

-Introduced alpha export of the `permissionPlugin` using the new backend system
+Introduced alpha export of the `permissionPlugin` for use in the new backend system, along with a `permissionModuleAllowAllPolicy` that can be used to allow all requests.